Takane42/globed2-docker/README.md

 ## To Do List

+1. Push Image to Github
-1. Need to make central-conf.json configureable via Environment
+2. Need to make central-conf.json configureable via Environment
-2. Readable Documentation
+3. Readable Documentation

 ## How to use